Skip to content

 Robberies, unfortunately, do take place on this trail so if at all possible you should hike in a group (even 3 or 4 should be enough) and avoid carrying valuables.
 Sundays, in particular, have a bad reputation (young guys off work and drinking?
 It’s a theory).

 Having said that, however, we do this hike at least once a week and have never had any problems personally.
-Usually we are in a group, but I would say that Laynni and I have done it alone at least 50 times without incident, and I often jog it alone as well.
+Usually we are in a group, but I would say that Laynni and I have done it alone at least 50 times without incident, and I have often jogged it alone as well.

 So don’t be scared off, just be smart, and don’t carry a bunch of stuff that makes you look like a target.
 This is the one hike on Lake Atitlan that every able-bodied walker should try.